-The disabled woman who is already juggling so many plates in the air.
+It’s on me, the disabled woman who is already juggling so many plates in the air.

 I don’t know what else to write.
 I’m exhausted.
 I’m scared.
 I don’t know if he is going to make it out of this one if he can’t even walk to the bathroom without his oxygen.
 I’ve been begging him for weeks to get an oxygen pump for home and he said no. Weirdly, his numbers have looked ok up until now - BUT at the doctors during the day.

 Then I hear him coughing at night and my mom was afraid a few nights ago that if she didn’t check on him and roll him over….well, it was a good time to take him to the hospital.

 From what I know, the doctors don’t know what to do.
 It’s taking everything in my power to not barge in there and start being my codependent bossy self.
 I have to be careful of his feelings and wishes - I know he wants to stick around but he’s still into listening to his doctors, many of whom have different theories.

 I’m concerned they are going to give him chemo while he is too weak and sick and….

 Ok, I can’t.
 I can’t think about it.
 I have to email my doctor and let her know what the ND said.
 I need to make sure I’m writing down my food intake for my RD appointment next week so that we can make sure I’m getting the amount of calories.

 My functional lab test from Spectracell - which evaluates CELLULAR level of micronutrients, whereas mainstream just takes it from the blood which is considered “serum” levels and not very accurate - show that I have several amino acid deficiencies, also some minerals and trace minerals are off.